-Certificate in Piano Pedagogy Director of Parish Music (DPM) (Certificate in parish music as an extension of the music major)
+Certificate in Piano Pedagogy Director of Parish Music (DPM)

 Graduate Programs

 Master of Church Music (MCM) Master of Arts in Music (MA)

 About the Music Programs

 Music programs at Concordia are tailored for students who have specific interests in music.
 Students who are interested in teaching only music at the elementary, middle school or secondary level should pursue the Bachelor of Music Education degree with one or more of the emphases.
 Our graduates from this program teach at public and non-public schools and continue to perform and study music.
 Many seek advanced degrees in music or music education.